 More of Michael’s music: https://soundcloud.com/michaelrosecomposer

-Link to “The West Begins at 5th Avenue” – short film with Michael’s soundtrack: http://thewestbegins.com/?page=1
+Home page for “The West Begins at 5th Avenue” – short film with Michael’s soundtrack: https://thewestbeginsatfifthavenue.com/

-Link to CD by the OMNI Ensemble, with Michael as pianist on most tracks: http://www.cdbaby.com/cd/omni
+Recordings by the OMNI Ensemble, with Michael as pianist on most tracks: https://www.youtube.com/channel/UCHsoM7CqyQDHYlVCkVb4jLg

 Brooklyn New Music Collective – https://www.facebook.com/brooklynnewmusic